Simple API Integration

 Dynamic Pricing Strategy for API Usage

-Understanding and optimizing API costs is crucial for sustainable integration:
+Understanding and therefore optimizing API costs is crucial for sustainable integration:

 javascript

-// API cost optimization and budget management system
+// API worth optimization and therefore value vary administration system

 class APICostOptimizer {